 Park Ridge, IL 60068-4001

 students be employed while enrolled in the program?

 Being enrolled in the nurse anesthesia program at OHSU is a full-time endeavor for 27 months and the curriculum is very demanding.
 Typically, students are not employed while attending a nurse anesthesia program.
 However, it may be possible for students to work during term breaks and holidays during the first year of the program, though this is strongly discouraged.
 At no time, may students be employed or compensated in any way for services rendered as a nurse anesthetist while enrolled in the nurse anesthesia program.

-Clinical experiences will be obtained at a variety of outstanding clinical anesthesia sites, including OHSU Hospital, Portland Veteran's Administration Medical Center, Kaiser South Interstate Same Day Surgery Center, Kaiser Sunnyside Hospital, Willamette Valley Medical Center, Providence Newberg Medical Center and Southwest Washington Medical Center (Vancouver, WA) in the Portland metro area.
-Students will rotate outside the Portland metro area to Three Rivers Community Hospital (Grants Pass, OR) and Tampa General Hospital (Tampa, FL).
-Some students will also rotate to Seattle Children's Hospital, University of Washington Medical Center (Seattle, WA), Providence Hood River Memorial Hospital (Hood River, OR), Samaritan Pacific Communities Hospital (Newport, OR), Curry General Hospital (Gold Beach, OR), Prosser Memorial Hospital (Prosser, WA), and Silverton Hospital (Silverton, OR).Expenses associated with travel and housing at distant sites are the student's responsibility.
-Currently, clinical experience will be obtained in the States of Oregon, Washington, and Florida; therefore, Oregon, Washington, and Florida RN licensure is required prior to beginning those clinical experiences.
+Clinical site include OHSU Hospital, Portland Veteran's Administration Medical Center, Doernbecher Children's Hospital, Kaiser Sunnyside Medical Center, Kaiser Westside Medical Center, Legacy Good Samaritan Medical Center, Providence Newberg Medical Center and Willamette Valley Medical Center in the Portland metropolitan area.
+Students will rotate outside the Portland metropolitan area to Asante Three Rivers Medical Center (Grants Pass, OR) and St Luke's Medical Center (Boise, ID).
+Enrichment rotations include Seattle Children's Hospital, University of Washington Medical Center (Seattle, WA), Providence Hood River Memorial Hospital (Hood River, OR), Samaritan Pacific Communities Hospital (Newport, OR), Curry General Hospital (Gold Beach, OR), Prosser Memorial Hospital (Prosser, WA), Legacy Silverton Medical Center (Silverton, OR) and Good Shepherd Medical Center (Hermiston, OR).Expenses associated with travel and housing at distant sites are the student's responsibility.
+Currently, clinical experience will be obtained in the states of Oregon, Washington, and Idaho; therefore, Oregon, Washington, and Idaho RN licensure is required prior to beginning those clinical experiences.

-Do I need to possess and maintain Basic Cardiac Life Support, (BCLS), Advanced Cardiac Life
+I need to possess and maintain Basic Life Support, (BLS), Advanced Cardiac Life

 Yes.
 Students entering the program need to be able to document their certifications are current in BCLS, ACLS and PALS on the first day of classes.
 Current status in all three certifications throughout the program must be maintained.
 All certifications must be approved by the American Heart Association.
 It is strongly advised to those applicants selected for the program that they update their certifications as soon as possible after accepting their invitation to the program.
 These certifications must be maintained throughout the course of study in order for the student to be eligible for the National Certification Exam after graduation.

 successful are students at passing the National Certification Exam after

 many students who are admitted into the program complete the program?

 are the financial costs associated with the program?